Coronavirus: Hong Kong reopening threatens to renew mass protests | DW | 13.05.2020

 Virus measures cripple local industry

-As of December, 340,000 small- and medium-sized businesses accounted for more than 98% of all Hong Kong's business units and employed around 1.3 million people, according to government data.
+As of December, 340,000 small and midsized businesses accounted for more than 98% of all Hong Kong's business units and employed around 1.3 million people, according to government data.
 Amid the pandemic, some 1,000 restaurants and food establishments throughout the city had been forced to shut down or suspend operations.

-On March 27, the city's Chief Executive Carrie Lam asked eateries to cut capacity by 50%, limit gatherings to four people (this has since been changed to eight), and place tables 1.5 meters apart.
+On March 27, the city's chief executive, Carrie Lam, asked eateries to cut capacity by 50%, limit gatherings to four people (this has since been changed to eight), and place tables 1.5 meters (5 feet) apart.

 The government also introduced a ban on foreign visitors to prevent imported coronavirus cases.
 Tourism declined by 81% year-on-year in the first quarter of 2020 — a massive shock for all businesses dependent on the city's tourism industry or international visitors to the city reputed to be the financial hub of Asia.